JohnChangUK/Google-Low-Level-Design/README.md

-# Google low level design logger
+# Google logger - Low level system design

 - A logger implementation designed for multithreaded environments, dealing with concurrency and locking mechanisms.